gregmsanderson/fly-live-beats/docs/11-aws-run-globally.md

 Review the details and click "Create".
 That should only take a moment.

 Now you need to create a service.
-Click on your cluster's namee.
+Click on your cluster's name.
 The default tab is the "Services" one.
 On the right is a "Create" button.
 Click that.

 As before, I'll switch over the compute option radio button to use "Launch type" as Fargate.